+2.02(2)(e) "Seclusion"

-- 2.02(2)(e) "Seclusion" - 2.02(2)(e)(i) Relief periods from seclusion shall be provided for reasonable access to toilet facilities; and - 2.02(2)(e)(ii) Any space in which a student is secluded must have adequate lighting, ventilation, and size.
-To the extent possible under the specific circumstances, the space should be free of injurious items. - 2.02(2)(e)(iii) If a school district, public education agency, charter school of a school district, or institute charter school uses a seclusion room, there must be at least one window for monitoring when the door is closed.
+- 2.02(2)(e)(i) Relief periods from seclusion shall be provided for reasonable access to toilet facilities; and - 2.02(2)(e)(ii) Any space in which a student is secluded must have adequate lighting, ventilation, and size.
+To the extent possible under the specific circumstances, the space should be free of injurious items. - 2.02(2)(e)(iii) If public education agency uses a seclusion room, there must be at least one window for monitoring when the door is closed.
 If a window is not feasible, monitoring must be possible through a video camera.
 A student placed in a seclusion room must be continually monitored.
 The room must be a safe space free of injurious items.
 The seclusion room must not be a room that is used by school staff for storage, custodial, or office space.

-2620-R- 2.03 STAFF TRAINING
+2.3 STAFF TRAINING

-- 2.03 All public educational programs shall ensure that staff utilizing restraint in schools or facilities are trained.
-Training shall include: - 2.03(1) a continuum of prevention techniques; - 2.03(2) environmental management; - 2.03(3) a continuum of de-escalation techniques; - 2.03(4) nationally recognized physical management and restraint practices, including, but not limited to, techniques that allow restraint in an upright or sitting position and information about the dangers created by prone restraint; - 2.03(5) methods to explain the use of restraint to the student who is to be restrained and to the individual's family; - 2.03(6) appropriate documentation and notification procedures, including monitoring and recording the time duration of a restraint; and - 2.03(7) retraining at a frequency of at least every two years.
+- 2.3 All public educational programs shall ensure that staff utilizing restraint or seclusion in schools or facilities are trained.
+Training shall include: - 2.03(1) a continuum of prevention techniques; 2.03(2) environmental management; - 2.03(3) a continuum of de-escalation techniques; - 2.03(4) nationally recognized physical management and restraint practices, including, but not limited to, techniques that allow restraint in an upright or sitting position and information about the dangers created by prone restraint;

+- 2.03(5) methods to explain the use of restraint or seclusion to the student who is to be restrained and to the individual's family; - 2.03(6) appropriate documentation and notification procedures, including monitoring and recording the time duration of a restraint or seclusion; and - 2.03(7) retraining at a frequency of at least every two years.